HSF/hsf.github.io/_drafts/nodate-Newsletter-KB.md

 ## Today's topic: Knowledge Base

-after some time of apparent silence from our side we would like to update you a little bit on the activities in the HSF during this period.
+After some time of apparent silence from our side we would like to update you a little bit on the activities in the HSF during this period.

 We have many efforts going on in parallel.
 Not quite at the speed we were hoping fore when we started, but nevertheless there is tangible progress. <!--more-->
 In the next few newsletters we would like to update you on the following topics: